srevn/kqexec/README.md

 #### Buffered Command Output

-When running commands, you have two options for handling their output: streaming it directly to logs as it is generated or buffering and flushing it once the command completes.
-Using `buffer_output` can be particularly helpful with verbose commands that produce extensive output.
+When `log_output` is enabled, command output is automatically buffered and flushed atomically once the command completes.
+This provides clean, non-interleaved log output even when multiple commands run concurrently, which is particularly helpful with verbose commands that produce extensive output.

 #### File and Directory Exclusion